Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Introduction

 \section{Introduction}

 Strong predictive models can straightforwardly be turned into strong lossless compressors, \eg via arithmetic coding~\citep{pasco1977source, rissanen1976generalized, witten1987arithmetic}.
-Consequently, large pre-trained foundation models, such as LLMs, achieve very high data compression on their training distributions and beyond~\citep{deletang2024language}.
-However, when factoring in these models' parameter count into the compression ratio, too large models actually perform worse.
-For this reason, large foundation models with parameter counts on the order of billions cannot compete with standard compression algorithms such as gzip~\citep{deutsch1996gzip} or LZMA2~\citep{pavlov20197z}.
+Consequently, large pre-trained foundation models, such as LLMs, achieve high data compression on their training distributions and beyond~\citep{deletang2024language}.
+However, when factoring these models' size into the compression ratio, too large models actually perform worse.
+For this reason, large foundation models with billions of parameters cannot compete with standard compression algorithms such as gzip~\citep{deutsch1996gzip} or LZMA2~\citep{pavlov20197z}.
 The goal of this paper is thus to investigate whether pre-trained vanilla transformers can achieve compression ratios that are competitive with standard algorithms across a range of data modalities.
 This places fairly tight constraints on the maximal model size, leading us to investigate families of relatively small transformers (with millions of parameters).
 Note that our aim is not to build a practical transformer-based data compressor, as the computational footprint (running time, memory, FLOPs) of even small models is far beyond standard compressors.
 Instead, studying compression via pre-trained models provides insight into the models' \emph{learned} inductive biases, \eg whether they are domain-general, how they depend on the training data composition, and whether there is transfer between modalities.